robertpiosik/CodeWebChat/README.md

 Therefore, CWC is designed to align with LLMs' true capabilities—that is, code generation in a controlled signal-to-noise ratio environment.
 Controlled by you, the engineer.

-🙋 **Meet the non-agentic workflow**
+🙋 **Guide the model with context**

-Select folders and files for context, enter prompt, and send message via...
+While coding agents requrie elaborative instructions to understand your intent and find relevant files, CWC is designed in a way to guide the model from the start with context.
+Select folders and files that should be included in full, enter prompt, and send message via...

 - new chat—to continue in the connected browser
 - API call—to use a model provider of choice